AzureOrange404/DangerousWiki/docs/guides/retropie/locations.md

 ---
-layout: home
+layout: retropie
-title: Files and Locations
+title: How To RetroPie
 description: Where to find important Files
 light_mode: false
 ---